krishnakanthb13/amplenote-plugins/extracttoanote2.0/Extract to a note 2.0 Docs.md

 ﻿---
 title: Extract to a note 2.0 Docs
 uuid: 1701987e-48c4-11ef-949a-6ef34fa959ce
-version: 221
+version: 239
 created: '2024-07-23T12:50:52+05:30'
 tags:
+  - '-2-literature'
   - '-9-permanent'
-  - '-loc/amp/mine'
+  - '-t/amplenote/mine'
 ---

 # <mark style="color:#FFFFFF;">**Welcome Note:**<!-- {"cycleColor":"55"} --></mark>

 This Plugin function is designed to facilitate the process of transferring selected content from one note to another within Amplenote.
-It keeps and maintains the format with respect to the selected content, inserts it into the destination note, and replaces the original selection with a link to the note where the data is transferred to!..
+It keeps and maintains the format with respect to the selected content, inserts it into the destination note, and replaces the original selection with a link to the note where the data is transferred to!.

 \

 This is just an extended version of the inbuild Extract to a note function which comes with Amplenote.

 Limitations: This does not have the feature of handling new note creation process.
 This can only move the content to a already existing note in Amplenote.

 ---